 On 2011/09/05, I started my first job as "Apprentice IT Technician" at a small Managed Services Provider which are famous for trials by fire so, in that time, I've managed to work my way up to "Senior IT / Network Engineer" and learn an astounding amount.

 Many lessons have proved to be very useful, both professionally and personally.
-Some examples are how to predict the most likely outcomes, how to determine the most efficient course of action, how to deal with pressure and/or large workloads, how to communicate effectively, that it's almost always better to do something as soon as you get the chance, how to see things from multiple perspectives, etc.
+Some examples are how to predict the most likely outcomes, how to determine the most efficient course of action, how to deal with pressure, how to prioritise large workloads, how to communicate effectively, that it's almost always better to do something as soon as you get the chance, how to see things from multiple perspectives, etc.

 Other lessons have proved to be... frustrating.
 As you will have guessed from the title, one example is that there are quite a few misconceptions which can result in erroneous, damaging conclusions and should be addressed.